Azure-Samples/inner-loop-for-vision-on-edge-nvidia-jetson/README.md

 This sample inner loop setup helps decouple hardware dependency from the development process, thereby enabling developers who do not have access to edge hardware such as NVIDIA Jetson to still code, debug and run Azure IoT Edge Vision AI solutions on any of the below mentioned hardware platforms:

+- ARM64-based-devices with NVIDIA graphics card such as NVIDIA Jetson
 - ARM64-based-devices without NVIDIA graphics card such as Macbook Pro with M1 chip
 - AMD64-based-devices with NVIDIA graphics card
 - AMD64-based-devices without NVIDIA graphics card